 If you are exploring the possibility of having fertility acupuncture in Exeter, then read on.
 I have written this article for couples who have been trying to conceive for around six to twelve months or more, without success.
 In it, I shall outline some of the issues which are important from a Chinese medical perspective, so that you can consider whether acupuncture is something you might like to try with the aim of improving your chances of a natural conception.
 A report(1) in 2012 found that fertility acupuncture treatment by professional acupuncturists, increased fivefold over a ten year period.
-The HFEA identified in 2007 that infertility is the second most common reason for which UK women in the 20 to 45 age group, visit their GP.
+The HFEA identified as long ago as 2007 that infertility is the second most common reason for which UK women in the 20 to 45 age group, visit their GP.

 We can simplify this complex subject a little for ourselves to start with.
 There are three main causes of infertility to bear in mind.
 Firstly, a woman may not be releasing an egg every month ie. not ovulating.
 Secondly, fertilisation may not be taking place, perhaps due to problems with sperm quality or blocked Fallopian tubes.
 Thirdly, the embryo is failing to implant in the womb lining, perhaps because it is not thick enough.

 Couples I see are at one of two stages:

 1) The first group have been trying to conceive for long enough (often around two years) for their GP to have arranged some tests, usually a semen analysis for men and blood hormone tests for women, depending on any accompanying signs and symptoms.
 The results of these tests are of interest to me, and they may or may not point towards anything of significance.
 If one partner’s tests are revealing an abnormality, then it is that partner who should come to see me.
 If neither partner’s tests indicate any significant abnormalities, then in the first instance, I recommend you both attend for individual consultations.